What is it?

 - Each applicant may request up to $1,500 for a standard research grant.

-- Applicants who will need to relocate or travel over 100 miles to collect or analyze data, work in a laboratory, collaborate in person with the Faculty Sponsor or otherwise need to travel significant distances to complete the research project have the option of providing evidence of such a need and applying for a larger grant in the amount of $3,500.
+- Applicants who will need to travel 50 miles one way to collect or analyze data, work in a laboratory, collaborate in person with the Faculty Sponsor and or co-investigators or otherwise need to travel significant distances to complete the research project have the option to provide evidence of travel and apply for a larger grant in the amount of $3,500.

 - The 8 highest scoring applications in each round will receive an additional stipend for the Faculty Sponsor in the amount of $1,500 up to the annual maximum budget of $36,000 divided over the three rounds.

 - Research that focuses on diversity topics will be automatically considered for the Mamie Phipps Clark Research Grant through this application.
 The number of Mamie Phipps Clark recipients is dependent upon the number of eligible applications.

 Deadlines are November 1, February 1, and May 1 or the closest weekday.